-When someone shares an article LinkedIn, tweets about it on Twitter or shares it on Facebook, the amount of people that have access to it is far more than if you hadn’t explored these social media platforms.
-This expanded exposure leads to an increase of traffic to your website.
+When someone shares an article LinkedIn, tweets about it on Twitter or shares it on Facebook, the number of people that have access to it is far more than if you hadn’t explored these social media platforms.
+This expanded exposure leads to an increase in traffic to your website.

 Say a visitor to your blog clicks a LinkedIn share button on your article.
 That means your article is “shared” with the network of that specific person.
 Suppose, just for argument’s sake, everyone on LinkedIn has 250 connections.
 Now if you are active on LinkedIn you would know that this is a pretty low number.
 Now say 30 people share your article.
 That means another 7500 people have just gotten a chance to see it.
 There are some people among that new group that might share your article and so on and so forth.
 These numbers only continue to grow.

-• Share your best advice with readers – This is a no-brainer is you are marketing a product.
+This is a no-brainer if you are marketing a product.
 If a service is what you are marketing, it might cross your mind that people should pay you for the advice that you’re doling out.
 It’s not wise to be of that opinion.
 Giving away great advice helps you build a valuable relationship with your readers and will keep them coming back for more.

 You have to contend with the fact that not everyone is excited to find out what the latest details on your product are.
 You have to assume that some of your readers have only just begun to interact with your product or service.
 That way, you can produce creative content that people at every step of their buying process will find valuable.